Tagliatelle alla Bolognese is a hearty, satisfying dish that everyone adores!

 - Next, it’s important to chop the vegetables finely.
 They’ll cook down into the sauce and barely be noticeable.

 - Break up the ground meat with your fingers so that it crumbles into the pan.
-Then use a wooden spoon to break up any remaining lumps.
+Then, use a wooden spoon to break up any remaining lumps.
 Be sure to fry the meat until the moisture has completely evaporated.

 What to serve with Tagliatelle alla Bolognese

-You could simply serve tagliatelle alla Bolognese with just a generous amount of freshly grated Parmesan cheese and a glass of red wine.
+You could serve tagliatelle alla Bolognese with just a generous amount of freshly grated Parmesan cheese and a glass of red wine.
 However, a side of ciabatta garlic bread is always appreciated.

 Complete the meal with stewed pears and a slice of Torta della Nonna.

-More recipe like this
+More recipes like this

 Garganelli - another egg pasta from the same Italian region as Tagliatelle